johsteffens/tbman/README.md

 For large memory requests, where pooling would be wasteful, tbman falls back to using direct system calls.
 However, it keeps track of all memory.

 ### Multiple Managers
 Tbman offers global management (one manager for everything).
-However, it is also possible to use multiple individual managers independently via the 'tbman_s' object.
+It also offers multiple individual and independent managers via the `tbman_s` object.
+Each manager has its own lock.
 This is particularly helpful when you run multiple threads and want to reduce lock-contention by giving each thread its own manager.

-For nearly every function `tbman_<something>( <some_args> )` there exists a corresponding function for an individual manager: `tbman_s_<something>( tbman_s* o, <some_args> )`.
+For most functions of type `tbman_<something>( <some_args> )`, there exists a corresponding function for a dedicated manager instance: `tbman_s_<something>( tbman_s* manager_instance, <some_args> )`.

 ### Thread safety
 Tbman is thread safe: The interface functions can be called any time from any thread simultaneously.
 Memory allocated in one thread can be freed in any other thread.

 Concurrency is governed by a mutex.
 This means that memory management is not lock free.
 Normally, this will not significantly affect processing speed for typical multi threaded programs.
-Only during heavvy simultaneous manager usage lock-contention time might be noticeable compared to single threaded usage.
+Only during heavvy simultaneous usage of the same manager lock-contention time might be noticeable compared to single threaded usage.

 ### Mixing code using other memory managers
 Tbman does not affect the behavior of other memory managers (such as `malloc`, `free`, `realloc`), so you can mix code using different management systems.

 However, you can not manage the **same memory instance** with different managers.
 Meaning: You must use `tbman_free` or `tbman_realloc` on a memory instance allocated with `tbman_malloc` or `tbman_realloc`.
 You can not use `free` or `realloc` on such an instance.
 The opposite applies too: You can not use `tbman_free` or `tbman_realloc` on a memory instance allocated with `malloc`, `realloc`, `new` or any other non-tbman allocator.

+Likewise, you can not manage the same memory instance with different tbman_s instances.

 <a name="anchor_motivation"></a>
 ## Motivation
-This memory manager has been conceived and developed for the project [beth](https://github.com/johsteffens/beth).
-It has reached sufficient maturity for general purpose and platform independent usage.
-We therefore created the spin-off-project [tbman](https://github.com/johsteffens/tbman) where the manager is offered as compact stand-alone solution.
+This memory manager has originally been conceived and developed for the project [beth](https://github.com/johsteffens/beth).
+For those interested in the manager but not keen on digesting the whole of project beth, we created this compact stand-alone solution as spin-off-project [tbman](https://github.com/johsteffens/tbman).

 Thanks for reading.
-I hope you will find it useful.
+If you find it useful, have questions or suggestions I'd be happy to hear from you.

 <sub>*Johannes Steffens*</sub>